acurwen/about-me-acurwen/README.md

 <h3> 👨🏻‍💻  About Me </h3>

-🤔 What do you like to do: Hip-hop and street jazz dance, pencil sketching and video editing.
+🤔 What do you like to do: Street jazz, language learning and media editing.

 🎓 What's your educational background: Bachelor's degree in International Affairs from Princeton University.

 💼 What are you planning on doing for work: Cloud Infrastructure Engineering

-🌱 Currently working on: deploying an open source banking application and simulating fake transactions for it.
+🌱 Currently working on: Deploying an open source banking application and simulating fake transactions for it.

 <h3> 🛠  Tech Stack</h3>